nblumhardt/serilog-sinks-browserhttp/README.md

-# serilog-blazor
+# Serilog.Sinks.BrowserHttp

-Experimental/proof-of-concept Serilog extensions for Blazor.

-Run the `SerilogBlazorDemo.Server` project as a console app (the _SerilogBlazorDemo.Server_ configuration, not IIS):

- * Events are written to the browser console on the client, and,
- * To the console on the server, tagged with `Origin: Client`.

-Clicking the counter button in the browser will trigger some more logging.
+A Serilog sink for client-side Blazor that posts batched events using the browser's HTTP stack.
+These can be sent to any remote HTTP endpoint, including the app's origin server.
+A companion package, _Serilog.AspNetCore.ClientRelay_, is also published from this repository, and can be used to relay events from the client to Serilog running in the ASP.NET Core server process.

+### Getting started